cmargalejo/CAST_macros/cutDefinition/README.md

 where the cutstring can be, e.g., `energy_keV>0`.

 ## Dataset 2: Ar data in which all channels were saved
+The cuts are different to those in dataset 1, so different macros are used.
+However, the procedure is exactly the same.
+The macros are:
+* XRayTube_FOM_scalingCalculator_v2.4.0_dataset2.C
+* applyBackgroundCuts_v2.4.0_dataset2.C
+* applyFiducialAndVetoCuts_dataset2.C

 ## Dataset 3 : Xe data